XVimProject/XVim2/README.md

  - `master`  : for the lastest GM Xcode.

- - `develop` : for the next beta Xcode and develop branch.
+ - `develop` : for the next beta Xcode and develop.

  - tags
    - `xcode9.2`